(Note: If you require content warnings, please click to scroll to the bottom of the page.)

 “When the sound subsided everyone uncovered their ears.
 A man, handsome as a god, and mad like a demon, stood in the centre of the room.
 He pointed at Tobias and said in a voice like thunder, ‘You who have stolen my love and shamed me, you will have no congress with your wife; no seed of yours will take root in her, and you shall not be married, for the gods do not recognize your union.’

 A deep howling began, fierce as before, and the winds beat at the glass palace, which sang again in a mournful voice and cracked with the force of the wrath of Ashmodai!
 Come the dawn, the palace had shattered into dust and all the family and their guests lay cut to ribbons.
 Only Sarah and Tobias had lived for they had sheltered beneath a table carved from the magic wood of the fig tree.”

 Sarah clung to an imaginary husband.
-Her movements were so like Lilit’s, her pale hands, and yellow hair so similar.
+Her movements were so like Lilit’s, her pale hands, and chestnut hair so similar.